01 of 12

 Goldendoodle: The Perfect Mix

 An adorable mix between the Golden Retriever and Poodle, Goldendoodles are the ultimate combination of good looks, smart wits, and playfulness.
 The hybrid is known as a “designer breed” because they were bred to have the lovable qualities of both of their parents.
-If their good looks don’t convince you to get one, their lovable personality will.Continue to 2 of 12 below.
+Keep in mind, though, that because they're a mix, it's hard to know how much of each parent they inherit.Continue to 2 of 12 below.

 02 of 12